mikemckiernan/sphinx-play/docs/source/index.rst

 * How do we add a comment to the PR with the URL to the preview?

+* Let's see what happens when I merge a PR.
+Does the action remove the review directory?

 Indices and tables
 ==================